View basket (0 items $0.00)

 Teaching Yoga to Students with Chronic Pain

 As yoga teachers, what are we to make of all this?
 It is very important is to make sure we don’t inadvertently increase a student’s level of anxiety by showing signs of worry ourselves.
 The language we use should be reassuring rather than over-cautious.
-And when we ask them to move through some asanas there is something else to bear in mind with patients in chronic pain: it is not let them practice with “distracting” pain—i.e., pain that keeps demanding their attention.
+And when we ask them to move through some asanas there is something else to bear in mind with patients in chronic pain: it is not to let them practice with “distracting” pain—i.e., pain that keeps demanding their attention.

 This is because of something that has been described by the clinical scientist Professor Lorimer Moseley as “neuro-tagging.”
 If I move in a particular way and it causes pain, and I keep repeating the same move regardless and keep getting the same pain, my brain will begin to associate the two things until it becomes impossible to move without pain, even once the tissues have completely healed.
 In some cases, this tagging becomes extreme until almost any movement hurts and we retreat into immobility, which aggravates the problem further.